Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log(socket.remoteAddress, socket.remotePort);

-socket.address() shows the local address after the OS picked it. remoteAddress and remotePort show the peer address for the connected socket.
-With address racing, those values tell you which candidate won.
+});socket.address() shows the local address after the OS picked it. remoteAddress and remotePort show the peer for the connected socket.
+With address racing, those values tell you which candidate actually won.

-Node also has to decide what to do with the attempts that lose.
+Node also has to clean up the attempts that lose.
 A losing attempt may still be in progress when the winning attempt connects.
-Node closes or abandons the losing handle so the application sees one connected socket.
-The loser can still create lower traffic: a SYN may have left the host, a refusal may have come back, or a timeout may be pending.
-The API result hides most of that because the application asked for one connection.
+Node closes or abandons that losing handle so your application sees one connected socket.
+The losing attempt may still leave traces below JavaScript - a SYN may have left the host, a refusal may have come back, or a timeout may have been pending.

-Hidden work can show up in packet captures and server logs.
-A dual-stack server may see a short-lived attempt on one address family and then the real session on another.
+That hidden work can show up in packet captures and server logs.
+A dual-stack server may see a short-lived attempt on one address family and the real session on another.
 A firewall may log blocked IPv6 attempts while the application works over IPv4.
 A local test may pass but still spend time on a doomed first candidate.

-The timing is deliberately small.
-A long delay would recreate the user-visible stall Happy Eyeballs is meant to avoid.
-A zero-delay full fanout would create more network noise and more connection churn.
+The timing is kept small on purpose.
+A long delay would bring back the user-visible stall Happy Eyeballs is meant to avoid.
+Starting every possible attempt at once would create more network noise and more connection churn.
 Modern client behavior usually uses staggered attempts.
-The exact delay is a policy knob, but the mechanism is the same: overlap enough to avoid waiting too long on a bad path.
+The exact delay is a policy knob, but the idea stays the same - overlap enough work to avoid waiting too long on a bad path.

-Failure reporting gets less tidy when every candidate fails.
+When all candidates fail, reporting gets less tidy.
 Some APIs report the last error.
 Some aggregate.
-Node's low-level behavior depends on the connect options and version.
-The stable reading discipline is to separate candidate generation from candidate connection.
-A resolver failure means no useful candidates.
+Node's low-level behavior depends on connect options and version.
+The reading discipline is the same - candidate generation and candidate connection are separate parts of the path.
+A resolver failure means Node did not get useful candidates.
 A connect failure means at least one candidate existed.
-A raced connect failure may summarize several failed candidates.
+A raced connect failure may represent several failed attempts.

-One small script makes the difference visible on machines where localhost resolves to both families:
+A small script makes the result visible on machines where localhost resolves to both families -

 import net from 'node:net';